 The Films on Demand’s Master Academic Collection provides access to over 17,000 titles in various disciplines to include Anthropology, Communications, Criminal Justice & Law, English, History, Music and Dance, Political Science, Psychology, Sociology and more.
 Features include transcripts, playlist creation, watch lists, and more.
 Online streaming is an ideal place to engage with faculty, students, and filmmakers to discuss films!

 SWANK Digital is a small but growing collection of commercial and popular films (sans Disney) required for class use.
-The collection consists of 120 films to include titles such as: Argo, Brokeback Mountain, Do the Right Thing, and Mar Adento./The Sea Inside.
-Faculty may request up to three films per academic year to support teaching and learning.
+The collection consists of @ 100 titles to include: Brokeback Mountain, Chi-Raq, and Mar Adento./The Sea Inside.
+Faculty may request up to three films per academic year in support of teaching, learning, and research.

 For more information contact: Media Services, Wells Library, Ground Floor near the Book[Market] Eatery.
 (812) 855-1650, firstname.lastname@example.org.